-Purchases are made on external affiliate company websites: When a reader clicks on an affiliate link located on WorkFromHomeNotes.com to purchase an item, the reader buys the item from the seller directly (not from WorkFromHomeNotes.com).
+Purchases are made on external affiliate company websites: When a reader clicks on an affiliate link located on my website (WorkFromHomeNotes.com) to purchase an item, the reader buys the item from the seller directly (not from WorkFromHomeNotes.com).
 Amazon and/or other companies pay WorkFromHomeNotes.com a small commission or other compensation for promoting their website or products through their affiliate program.
 These sellers have their own Privacy Policies on their websites.

 Prices are exactly the same for you if your purchase is through an affiliate link or a non-affiliate link.
 You will not pay more by clicking through to the link.

 I use two main types of affiliate programs:

 As an Amazon Associate I earn commissions from qualifying purchases from Amazon.